ElinamLLC/SharpVectors/Readme.md

 See the [Documentation](Docs/Documentation.md) section for more information on the features.

 ## Installation
-The SharpVectors is a .NET 4.0 or up library and applications.
+The SharpVectors library targets the following frameworks
+* .NET Framework, Version 4.0
+* .NET Framework, Version 4.5
+* .NET Framework, Version 4.6
+* .NET Framework, Version 4.7
+* .NET Framework, Version 4.8
+* .NET Standard, Version 2.1
+* .NET Core, Version 3.1

 The library can be used in WPF and Windows Forms applications.

 ### For the Library
-Install the latest released version from NuGet, the [Version 1.5.0.0](https://www.nuget.org/packages/SharpVectors.Reloaded/).
+Install the latest released version from NuGet, the [Version 1.6.0.0](https://www.nuget.org/packages/SharpVectors.Reloaded/).

 ### For the Applications
-Download the latest released version from GitHub Releases Page, the [Version 1.5.0.0](https://github.com/ElinamLLC/SharpVectors/releases).
+Download the latest released version from GitHub Releases Page, the [Version 1.6.0.0](https://github.com/ElinamLLC/SharpVectors/releases).

 ## Documentation
 An introduction and a tutorial with sample are available.
 See the [Documentation](Docs/Documentation.md) section for more information.